syncfusion-content/angular-docs/angular/Tab/Template-Support.md

 ---
 layout: post
-title: Template-Support
+title: Template Support in VUe Tabs Control | Syncfusion
-description: template support
+description: Learn here about Template Support with Syncfusion Essential Angular Tabs control, its elements, and more.
 platform: Angular
 control: Tab
 documentation: ug
 ---

-# Template Support
+# Template Support in VUe Tabs Control

 We can use this option to load any HTML elements and showcase it in the Tab panels as per our requirement.